Outdoor artwork

 'Eagle' by Stuart Langley, part of 'Outdoor Windows' at Ushaw

 At the moment, however, there is much to enjoy outside the main building.
-I took time out from work last week to do a walk in the grounds and to enjoy an exhibition of glass pieces (called ‘Outdoor Windows’) mounted high up in the trees to the right of the main building.
+I took time out from work last week to do a walk in the grounds and to enjoy an exhibition of glass pieces called ‘Outdoor Windows’ by artist Stuart Langley, mounted high up in the trees to the right of the main building.

-Stuart created a life-size advent calendar in the building itself last year, by installing a light-piece in windows on the front of Ushaw:
+Stuart created a life-size advent calendar in the building itself last year, by installing a light-piece in windows on the front of Ushaw (you can see a picture of this on the artist’s website here: https://www.stuartlangley.co.uk/work/inside-out/

 The next is ‘Eagle’ which drew inspiration from the brass eagle sculpture (representing St John) designed by Augustus Pugin and situated in the chapel at Ushaw.

-‘Eagle’ by Stuart Langley, photo credit: Amanda Jane Textiles
+‘Eagle’ in ‘Outdoor Windows’ by artist Stuart Langley, photo by Amanda Jane Ogden

 The chapel itself is seen in window number four, both the exterior shape of the building and a superimposed cross:

-‘Chapel’ by Stuart Langley, photo credit: Amanda Jane Textiles
+‘Chapel’ in ‘Outdoor Windows’ by artist Stuart Langley, photo by Amanda Jane Ogden

-Window number 3 depicts St Cuthbert’s ring, which is in the collection of Ushaw.
+Window number 3, seen at the top of the post depicts St Cuthbert’s ring, which is in the collection of Ushaw.
 St Cuthbert is a seventh-century northern saint, whose body lies in Durham Cathedral.

 The fifth window draws on a detail in a painting by Karl Hoffmann, also in the Ushaw collection, entitled ‘Our Lady of Help’ portraying the crushing of evil, in the form of a snake.

-‘Snake’ by Stuart Langley, photo credit: Amanda Jane Textiles
+‘Snake’ in ‘Outdoor Windows’ by artist Stuart Langley, photo by Amanda Jane Ogden

 Finally, a piece is included that has been made by the artist to a design produced by nine-year-old Charlotte Marsland as part of a competition for young people under 18.

-‘Rose’ design by Charlotte Marsland, made by Stuart Langley, photo credit: Amanda Jane Textiles
+‘Rose’ designed by Charlotte Marsland, in ‘Outdoor Windows’ by Stuart Langley, photo by Amanda Jane Ogden

 There are many lovely plants (including roses) to be seen in Ushaw’s grounds.
 Visit if you can.
 As I mentioned, I saw the ‘Outdoor Windows’ in daylight, but seeing them at dusk is also something to consider…